bobg/go-generics/Readme.md

 # Maps

-The `maps` package has a few convenience functions for duplicating, inverting, constructing, and iterating over maps.
+The `maps` package has a few convenience functions for duplicating, inverting, constructing, and iterating over maps, as well as testing their equality.

 # Set